dotBunny/GDX/.docfx/manual/getting-started.md

 ## Project Settings
 Upon installation, `GDX` *should* work out of the box.

-Furhter configuration of `GDX` is done by opening the **Project Settings** window (**Edit > Project Settings...**), and selecting the `GDX` section.
+Further configuration of `GDX` is done by opening the **Project Settings** window (**Edit > Project Settings...**), and selecting the `GDX` section.
 You will be presented with a view similar to the image below, with numerous configuration options sorted by feature.

 ![Project Settings](/images/manual/getting-started/gdx-config.png)